Blosc/c-blosc/README_THREADED.txt

 In contrast, for buffers larger than 64/128 KB, the threaded version starts to perform significantly better, being the sweet point at 1 MB (again, this is with my setup).
-For larger buffer sizes than 1 MB, the threaded code slows down, but it is still considerably faster than serial code.
+For larger buffer sizes than 1 MB, the threaded code slows down again, but it is probably due to a cache size issue and besides, it is still considerably faster than serial code.

 This is why Blosc falls back to use the serial version for such a 'small' buffers.
 So, you don't have to worry too much about deciding